 What's an internship?

-- Internships are single work terms of full-time work
+- Internships are single work terms of full-time or part-time work

 - Internships sometimes require advanced coursework and more in-depth knowledge of the student's engineering discipline in order to engage students in meaningful work and maximize employer investment in that student

 The process for recruiting Ohio State engineering co-op and internship students is the same as it is for recruiting career employment candidates.
 You will need to sign up for a recruiting account in Handshake, our online platform that connects employers with qualified candidates.
 This is where you may post your position and collect applications.
 In addition to agreeing to the policies listed in Handshake, we expect all employers to abide by our Co-op and Internship Program Policies.
 We additionally recommend reviewing all of our Recruiting Guidelines/Policies before engaging with our office and students.